QCB-Collaboratory/SignalPclient/Readme.md

 ## License to use

 Feel free to use/share/modify/redistribute this Python script, which is shared under the [MIT license](./LICENSE).
+This is a short and permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.